 Proofreading is the final check that a document goes through before publication.
 It picks up any errors that have been missed in previous rounds of editing.
 Ideally, when a proofread is requested, I will be working on the final draft and would mainly be correcting minor errors in punctuation, spelling, grammar and formatting.
 The text would already be consistent with a style sheet (if applicable) and be fully formatted, although there may be some tweaks required.

 There can be some overlap between the different levels of editing.
 Copy-editing can be done at the same time as line editing.
 Proof-editing is a hybrid of proofreading and copy-editing.
 In traditional publishing, a text will have gone through the other stages of editing before it is proofread.
 Proof-editing happens when time and/or budget constraints mean that there is only one stage in the editing process.
 In proof-editing, the usual proofreading concerns apply, but the level of editing is likely to be greater.

-Please contact me or refer to the CIEP factsheet proofreading vs copy-editing to find out what level of editing you need.
-To learn more about my proofreading and editing services, please take a look at my services flyer.
+Please contact me or refer to the CIEP factsheet proofreading vs copy-editing if you're still not sure what level of editing you need.
 For more details on how I can help you, please see my independent authors, academics or businesses services pages.

 "Her work was professional, and editing and comments very helpful to my writing.
 The work including an edit, spell check and comments on wording.
 My work included lots of unusual historical world building, but Victoria checked all the unusual place name spellings."